Exporting Files

 Export and scripting

-module in the API Reference), but is limited in Pixyz Studio, as batching files is not allowed (see Terms & Conditions).
+Exporting files using the Python API is not possible in Pixyz Studio, as batching files is not allowed.
+Functions such as pxz.io.exportScene()

-Pixyz Scenario Processor is the Pixyz dedicated tool for batching/automation purposes.
+Pixyz SDK is the Pixyz dedicated tool for batching/automation purposes.